Research Scientist Positions

 We are offering several internship positions / Master’s theses for motivated students interested in contributing to the development of our computer vision system for the operating room.
-Knowledge in computer vision or machine learning is expected.
-If you are interested in doing an internship in one of the areas listed below, please send Nicolas Padoy a short email including a description of your interests and a resume.
+Proficiency in programming and English along with knowledge in computer vision or machine learning are expected.
+If you are interested in doing an internship in an area different from the ones listed below, please send Nicolas Padoy a short email including a description of your interests, curriculum vitae and academic transcripts.
 All positions are funded and have a duration from 5 to 6 months.
 Successful candidates will be hosted within the IHU institute at the University Hospital of Strasbourg.
 He/She will thereby have direct contact with clinicians and also have access to an exceptional research environment.

 |Deep Learning for Activity Recognition in Large Surgical Video Databases|

 | ||Develop an approach to model, detect and recognize the surgical activities occurring within the hundreds of videos from our constantly growing surgical database.
 The approach will focus either on endoscopic videos or on multiple external RGBD views capturing the clinicians' activities.
 It will also be integrated into our live demonstrator for the operating room. (contact)|

 |Multi-view Human Body Tracking / Activity Analysis for the Operating Room|